amainalu/BikeSpot/README.md

 ### Portfolio Project

-BikeSpot is a full stack web application built and designed by [Gosia Mas] (https://github.com/GosiaMas)and [Alex Mainar](https://github.com/amainalu) with the MERN stack (MongoDB, Express, React, Node.js).
+BikeSpot is a full stack web application built and designed by [Gosia Mas] (https://github.com/GosiaMas) and [Alex Mainar](https://github.com/amainalu) with the MERN stack (MongoDB, Express, React, Node.js).
 You can find the frontend files in this repository, and the backend files [here](https://bikespot.netlify.app/).

 # Getting Started with Create React App